 Developing a modernization strategy includes estimating costs, determining technical approaches, reviewing risk mitigation, identifying integration requirements, determining testing strategies, and determining security.

-Design, build, test and deployment will be key aspects of your implementation.
-The best results can be achieved with an agile framework and DevOps best practices.
+Design, build, testing, and deployment will be key aspects of your implementation.
+The best results can be, achieved with an agile framework and DevOps best practices.

 A major milestone of your process, regardless of how you go about it, is going live.